Imago

 The Irish already benefit from independence and flexible scheduling, whereas schools like Riley’s USC are locked into conference constraints.
 That revelation changed everything.
 USC was also concerned that a late-season loss in a rivalry game could significantly damage its playoff chances.
 On the other hand, early-season rivalry stumbles historically carry less weight.

 Once athletic director Jennifer Cohen learned of the agreement, she pulled the plug on compromise talks.
 So, what was the final decision?
 They informed Notre Dame that the rivalry would have to be moved to Week Zero or scrapped entirely.
-This did not sit well with Johnson, who, wrapping up his USC chapter, signed a $20 million contract with the Dallas Cowboys.
+This did not sit well with Johnson, who, after wrapping up his USC chapter, had signed a $20 million contract with the Dallas Cowboys.

 A unanimous All-American in 1995, Johnson also placed seventh in the Heisman race.
 He earned MVP honors in the 1995 Cotton Bowl and the 1996 Rose Bowl.